Positives

 2014 to 2016 Lib Tech TRS XC2 BTX Snowboard Review

 The 2014-2016 Lib Tech TRS is one of those boards that goes beyond its Twin shape and appeals to a wide variety of riders.
-It’s a great all-mountain freestyle choice for those who want really solid edge hold, ride switch a lot, and keep the board centered in all conditions.
+It’s a great all-mountain freestyle choice for those who want a really solid edge hold, ride switch a lot, and keep the board centered in all conditions.

 Reviews of the Lib Tech TRS XC2-BTX, Lib Tech TRS C2 Power BTX, and the Lib Tech TRS BTX

-Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
-We do make money from the “Where To Buy” links, but this is our best attempt at an honest and objective review from an average rider’s perspective.
+We don’t get paid by the manufacturer to write these reviews, but we do make money from the “Where To Buy” links.
+This is our best attempt at an honest and objective review from an average rider’s perspective.

-The Lib Tech TRS has had a design change journey over the years that I’ve reviewed it.
+The Lib Tech TRS has had a design change journey over the years I’ve reviewed.
 It went from Camber to MTX with Camber, to BTX, to C2 Power BTX, and now to XC2 BTX.
 This part of the review is about the 2014 and 2015 Lib Tech TRS XC2 BTX and how it changed from the C2 Power BTX.
 Mervin keeps things pretty lively and new.
-The Lib Tech TRS XC2 BTX is the next evolution of C2 BTX and it’s a nice upgrade from C2 Power BTX.
+The Lib Tech TRS XC2 BTX is the next evolution of C2 BTX, and it’s a nice upgrade from C2 Power BTX.
 The rocker between the feet was shortened and the camber was extended.
 It’s a step further away from C2 BTX and a large step behind the new C3 BTX.

-Not much changed from 2015 – 2016 Lib Tech TRS over 2014 except they now have wide’s.
+Not much changed from 2015 – 2016 Lib Tech TRS over 2014, except they now have wide’s.

 Size: 157